-The Promise Partnership, in coordination with the Utah State Board of Education, is committed to ensuring that all students are ready for the new school year, no matter what it looks like.
+The Promise Partnership, in coordination with the Utah State Board of Education, is committed to ensuring that all students are on par with their classmates.

 Stay Safe, Stay Connected makes it easier for students and families to connect to learning resources, technology, internet partners, and more.

 • Get Help

 The Promise Partnership is committed to creating lasting change and helping all kids and families during this time, regardless of their circumstances.